-- Current or former co-workers - Clients and customers - Professional or trade organizations - People you meet in new settings-parties, trips - People whom consider YOU a customer-doctor, accountant, financial advisor - 2.
-Remember the cliché, "It's not what you know, it's who you know."
+- Current or former co-workers - Clients and customers

+- Family, friends, acquaintances, neighbors - Fellow alumni or faculty members - Professional or trade organizations - Members of church or volunteer groups - People you meet in new settings-parties, trips - People whom consider YOU a customer-doctor, accountant, financial advisor - Remember the cliché, "It's not what you know, it's who you know."
 Modify it to include who you CAN know.
 Think about who knows the people you know and how to include them in your network. - 3.
 Let your contact know of your successes in getting an interview or job based on a referral they gave.
 They will be more likely to do it again if they know you were well received.